Zhaona Xinbao: Surviving specimens

-Due to the relatively small area where these cash coin-like tokens "circulated" and their low production numbers not many Zhaona Xinbao cash coins exist today, a bronze Zhaona Xinbao could be sold for ¥ 100,000 ($ 14,000) in the year 2016.
-Meanwhile, despite 20th century Chinese numismatic works mentioning several silver and gold versions of the Zhaona Xinbao being in the hands of some private collectors there whereabouts are all currently unknown and both their cultural and market values are considered to be "priceless".
+Due to the relatively small area where these cash coin-like tokens "circulated" and their low production numbers not many Zhaona Xinbao cash coins exist today; a bronze Zhaona Xinbao could be sold for ¥ 100,000 ($14,000) in the year 2016.
+Meanwhile, despite 20th century Chinese numismatic works mentioning several silver and gold versions of the Zhaona Xinbao being in the hands of some private collectors, their whereabouts are all currently unknown and both their cultural and market values are considered to be "priceless".

 In 2006 the family of the well-known Chinese numismatist Ma Dingxiang (馬定祥) donated a Zhaona Xinbao cash coin to the Hangzhou Museum in Zhejiang.
 This Zhaona Xinbao cash coin is 26 millimeters in diameter and weighs 5 grams.
 Among the more easily observed characteristics of these cash coins is the fact that the "Bao" (寶) Chinese character could be described as being "unusually tall".
 Another bronze Zhaona Xinbao cash coin is in the collection of the National Museum of China.

-During the early years of the Republic of China a silver Zhaona Xinbao was reported to be in the hands of Fang Dishan (方地山) which Yuan Hanyun (袁寒雲) describes as being a wee bit bigger than the bronze variant.
-After Fang's death in the year 1936 the fate of this specimen became unknown.
+During the early years of the Republic of China, a silver Zhaona Xinbao was reported to be in the hands of Fang Dishan (方地山) which Yuan Hanyun (袁寒雲) describes as being a wee bit bigger than the bronze variant.
+After Fang's death in the year 1936, the fate of this specimen became unknown.
 A gold version of the Zhaona Xinbao was in the hands of Chen Rentao (陳仁濤) who died in 1968 and the fate of this specimen is also unknown.
 The gold version of the Zhaona Xinbao are classified as "first-class national cultural relics" (國家一級文物, guó jiā yī jí wén wù) by the government of the People's Republic of China.